Ministry of Immigration and Correction

 The Ministry of Immigration and Correction is an Indonesian ministry that administers and develops immigration and correction in Indonesia.
 The ministry has been led by Agus Andrianto since 21 October 2024.

 Organization

-Based on Presidential Decree No. 157/2024 and as expanded by the Ministry of Immigration and Correction Decree No. 1/2024, 2/2024, and 4/2024, the Ministry of Immigration and Correction is organized into the following:
+Based on Presidential Decree No. 157/2024 as expanded by the Ministry of Immigration and Correction Decree No. 1/2024, 2/2024, and 4/2024, the Ministry of Immigration and Correction is organized into the following: